 Change Line 13-29 on page 74 as follows

 As a ranging initialization message, the One-to-many Poll Compact frame with the Message Control field set to 0x90 or 0xA0 serves to enable the time efficient one-to-many SS-TWR from an initiator to multiple responders in the first ranging sub-round.
 Each ranging sub-round, except the last ranging sub-round, has two responders.
 The last ranging sub-round has either one or two responders.
-Where there are two responders scheduled in a ranging sub-round, the corresponding Start Slot Index fields shall be set to the same value; and the corresponding Time Shift Indication fields shall set to zero and one, respectively.
+Where there are two responders scheduled in a ranging sub-round, the corresponding Start Slot Index fields and the Measurement Report Request fields shall be set to the same value; and the corresponding Time Shift Indication fields shall set to zero and one, respectively.
 Where there is only one responder scheduled in a ranging sub-round, the Start Slot Index field is used to indicate the slot index of the corresponding One-to-many Poll Compact frame, and the corresponding Time Shift Indication field shall set to zero.
 In the subsequent ranging sub-round, the One-to-many Poll Compact frame with the Message Control field set to 0x00 shall be used.

 In each ranging sub-round shown in Figure 42, during the ranging control phase, the responder with Time Shift Indication field set to zero may transmit a One-to-many Response Compact frame back to the initiator at the beginning of the ranging slot following the poll period.
 The responder with Time Shift Indication field set to one may transmit a One-to-many Response Compact frame back to the initiator at the beginning of the ranging slot following the first One-to-many Response Compact frame.
 When there is one responder scheduled in the last ranging sub-round, the ranging control phase is same as the basic operation of one-to-many MMS ranging.
+Where there are two responders scheduled in a ranging sub-round, the Measurement Report Request fields shall be set to the same value.

 Change Line 17-36 on page 75 as follows